 - An increasing use of artificial intelligence for real-time security monitoring, depending on the use case.

-- Appearance of blockchain (distributed ledger technology) in IoT security.
+- Appearance of blockchain (distributed ledger technology) in IoT security and an ongoing integration of IoT and blockchain.

 - Growing focus on the endpoints and move towards a security perimeter of everything: the security perimeter hasn’t faded, it’s ubiquitous and in the distributed reality of IoT endpoints are key.